thabbs/hetzner-cloud-cli-sh/README.md

 # hetzner-cloud-cli-sh
-Inofficial Bash command line interface for the Hetzner Cloud API Licensed under the MIT License.
+Inofficial Bash command line interface for the Hetzner Cloud API.

+Licensed under the MIT License.

-Find the official Hetzner Cloud documentation at https://docs.hetzner.cloud Use this script and all related files at your own risk.
+Find the official Hetzner Cloud documentation at https://docs.hetzner.cloud

+Use this script and all related files at your own risk.

 This is not a complete implementation of the Hetzner Cloud API.
 It is just a tool to make